Homer Laughlin Building: History

 The original building was built in the Beaux Arts style, but subsequent modifications drastically changed its appearance including the addition of a tile façade in the 1960s which hid the second-story windows.
 Along with the adjacent Million Dollar Theater Building and the Bradbury Building, the Homer Laughlin Building and the Grand Central Market underwent a major renovation in the 1990s under the direction of developer Ira Yellin and architect Brenda Levin.
 As part of the rehabilitation residential units were added, creating downtown Los Angeles's first true mixed-use developments in decades.

 In 2013, under the leadership of Ira Yellin's widow, Adele Yellin, the Market began welcoming a new wave of vendors who are transforming the nearly century-old food arcade into a major culinary destination.
 The ongoing revitalization of the iconic food arcade has garnered numerous media accolades including being named one of the “Hot 10” restaurants nationwide by Bon Appetit magazine in 2014.

 Historic designation

 In 1979, Los Angeles's Broadway Theater and Commercial District was added to the National Register of Historic Places, with Grand Central Market listed as a contributing property in the district.
-In 2019, the building was designated Los Angeles Historic-Cultural Monument #1183.
+In 2019, the building was designated Los Angeles Historic-Cultural Monument No. 1183.